 Description

-To investigate the relationship between gut microbiome dysbiosis and translocation of bacteria into the blood during SARS-CoV-2 infection in humans, researchers obtained blood culture and stool samples from positive COVID-19 patients who were seen at NYU Langone Health and Yale New Haven Hospital.
+To investigate the relationship between gut microbiome dysbiosis and translocation of bacteria into the blood during SARS-CoV-2 infection in humans, researchers analyzed the blood culture and stool samples from positive COVID-19 patients who were seen at NYU Langone Health and Yale New Haven Hospital in 2020.
 67 stool samples were obtained from 60 patients at NYU Langone Health and 63 samples were obtained from 36 patients at Yale New Haven Hospital for a total of 130 stool samples from 96 patients.
-Clinical characteristics of these patients are described in Supplemental Table 1 in the associated publication.
-26 patients had positive blood cultures for bloodstream infection.
+Clinical characteristics of these patients are described in the supplementary materials for the associated publication.
+26 patients had positive blood cultures indicating the presence of bloodstream infection.
+Supplementary Table 3 includes shotgun metagenomic reads from stool samples mapped to species identified in clinical blood cultures.

 Timeframe